ArcherAccelerator/APSC-NMF_and_v4r/README.md

 # APSC-NMF_and_v4r
-MATLAB toolkit for adaptive pollution source-constrained nonnegative matrix factorization (APSC-NMF) source apportionment of heavy metals, with spatial interpolation (OK, IDW) and uncertainty analysis.
+MATLAB toolkit for adaptive pollution source-constrained nonnegative matrix factorization (APSC-NMF) source apportionment of heavy metals, with spatial interpolation (OK, IDW, v4r) and uncertainty analysis.
 Ideal for environmental science research.
 Includes constrained optimization and cross-validation.
 The code is derived from methods used in a peer-reviewed paper and has been refactored for clarity, modularity, and reproducibility.

 ## Table of Contents